-Alongside his research, Craig’s organisational responsibilities at the ECMI concern the International Conference “Minorities and Self-Determination - 100th Anniversary of the Post-World War I Plebiscites, the ECMI Summer School, plus editorial responsibility for a new expert interview series on the effects of the COVID-19 pandemic on minority language media.
-He was previously the lead coordinator of the ECMI Spring School.
+Alongside his research, Craig’s organisational responsibilities at the ECMI concern the conferences “Minorities and Self-Determination - 100th Anniversary of the Post-World War I Plebiscites, and "Multi-platform and Connecting Communities: Contemporary Challenges for Minority Language Media".
+As of 2021, he is the Assistant Editor of the Journal on Ethnopolitics and Minority Issues in Europe (JEMIE).
+He previously co-organised the ECMI Spring School and ECMI Summer School and edited an expert interview series on the effects of the COVID-19 pandemic on minority language media.

 A graduate of MA / MSc European Studies at Europa Universität Flensburg and the University of Southern Denmark, Craig is now enrolled as a PhD candidate at the Europa Universität Flensburg.
 His previous studies include a BA Business Management from the University of Brighton, UK.